‘The Bachelorette’ Made a Scarf-Wearing Harvard Snob Implode

 Still, over the past few weeks, Bennett has emerged as an unexpectedly fun character to watch—reliably amusing, often petty, and above all surprisingly oafish.
 Rarely in unscripted television have we seen someone so convinced of their own grandeur, all while being... so strikingly average.
 All of this made his implosion this week all the more amusing—and, if we’re being honest, somewhat satisfying.

 Maybe it’s Bennett’s goofy antelope run that’s made him too dopey to hate with any real vigor.
 Or his dedication to bathrobes and face masks?
 Or his staggering collection of loafers—always worn without visible socks, naturally.
 Or maybe it’s because he sincerely says things like, “I crush life under pressure” and “I’m here for love, not for breastfeeding Noah.”
 Or maybe it was that sublime moment when our resident Ivy Leaguer misspelled “limousine” during a “Grown Ass Man” challenge.
-Regardless, the results are undeniable: Bennett is just too silly to hate with any real vigor.
-It’s far more fun to love to hate him.
+Regardless, the results are undeniable: It’s far too much fun loving to hate Bennett to actually bother hate-hating him.

 But this week, Bennett officially crossed into villain territory—planting a kiss on a visibly uncomfortable Tayshia while she was blindfolded before later putting on a performance during a two-on-one date that could only be described as baffling.